riggs9162/helix/docs/manual/70-differences.md

 # Differences

-All notable differences between the default **Helix Framework** and the **Minerva** edited version are documented below.
+All notable differences between the default **Helix Framework** and **Riggs'** edited version are documented below.

 ## Rank System

-A fully integrated **rank system** has been added to the Minerva version of Helix.
+A fully integrated **rank system** has been added to this version of Helix.
 This system functions as a copy of the default class system from the Framework, with additional flexibility.

 ## Reworked Animation System